santiago-webdev/managing-linux/README.md

-# Managing Arch Linux
+# Managing Linux

-This are some scripts to help me install and configure Arch Linux.
+This repo has a few shell scripts and Ansible playbooks to automate various tasks, I've used a lot of distros and software so you'll find this configurations organized b directories.

 ## What will the 10-installer.sh script do: